lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Let us create a molecule called *pegmol* from the molecule |download_PEG|
-    for the PEG molecule, and let us create a single molecule in the middle of the box:
+    Download the molecule |download_PEG| for the PEG molecule, and then create a single molecule in the middle of the box:

 .. |download_PEG| raw:: html